harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/burp-scanner-reference.md

 To set up a Burp scan:

-1. Ccreate a CI Build or Security Tests stage,
+1. Create a CI Build or Security Tests stage,
 2. Add a [Burp](#burp-step-configuration) or a [Security](#security-step-settings-deprecated)
 3. Configure the step as specified in the following sections.